 have a minimum 2.5 overall GPA with a 3.0 GPA in your major.

-with a Theatre or Speech Communication faculty or staff member and have
+interview with a Theatre or Speech Communication faculty or staff member

 complete at least 9 hours each semester.

 complete Scholarship Application and Reference form.

 a commitment to their craft by participating in both semester productions